Germany to take in some 1,500 migrants from Greece | DW | 15.09.2020

 The decision to bring more migrants to Germany follows mounting public pressure for greater German action after a fire at the Moria refugee camp on the Greek island of Lesbos left around 12,000 people without shelter last week.
 Katrin Göring-Eckardt, a leading Greens politician, had called for Germany to take in 5,000 people.

-"Every child who escapes the disasterous situation counts," Göring-Echardt wrote on Twitter after the government's announcement.
+"Every child who escapes the disastrous situation counts," Göring-Echardt wrote on Twitter after the government's announcement.
 "Taking in 1,500 people from ALL Greek islands is another alibi-offer.
-[Four thousand] are living on Lesbos alone, according to the UNHCR (the UN's refugee agency).
+Four thousand are living on Lesbos alone, according to the UNHCR (the UN's refugee agency).
 Do we leave them in need?"

 In an initial response, Germany had said it would take in between 100 and 150 unaccompanied minors as part of a joint European initiative.